Skip to content

 $ref fragments

-Split a tree across multiple YAML files using JSON-Schema-style $ref.
+Split a tree across multiple files using JSON-Schema-style $ref.
 Relative paths, absolute paths, and URLs are dereferenced at load time:

 yaml